What are your New Year's resolutions?

-The desire to keep my country pristine, led me to strengthen my efforts to keep my travels overseas green.
+The desire to keep my country pristine led me to strengthen my efforts to keep my travels overseas green.

-I think I'm overall a much more courteous and easy-going world traveler, thanks to the travel I did in my country before stepping offshore.
+I think I'm overall a much more courteous and easy-going world traveler, thanks to the backyard travel I did in my country before stepping offshore.